fbpx Skip to content

 These loans are part of the USDA Rural Development Guaranteed Housing Loan Program, which aims to promote homeownership in rural areas.
 The goal of this mortgage program is to help rural areas maintain or even increase their population.

-USDA loans require no down payment, making them an excellent starting point for first-time buyers who may struggle to save for a large down payment.
+USDA loans require no down payment, making them an excellent starting point for the first-time homebuyer who may struggle to save for a large down payment.

-To qualify for a USDA loan, both the borrower and the property must meet certain criteria.
+To qualify for a USDA loan, both the borrower and the real estate property must meet certain criteria.

 Borrower Eligibility

-Income limits apply and vary by location and household size.
-Your income must not exceed 115% of the area’s median.
+A borrower’s income limit applies and varies by location and household size.
+You must meet income limits and not exceed 115% of the area’s median income.

-You must also be a U.S. citizen, U.S. non-citizen national, or qualified alien.
+You must also be a qualified alien, U.S. citizen, or eligible U.S. non-citizen.

 Property eligibility

-The property should be used as a primary residence and meet all applicable health and safety standards.
+The property should be used as an owner-occupied primary residence and meet all applicable health and safety standards.
 It should be 2,000 square feet or less and not have an in-ground swimming pool.
 You can’t rent the property or use it for investment purposes.

 Benefits of USDA Home Loans for first time buyers